Montaime/shiptaime/README.md

 This application uses Pandas, an imported Python library to parse Pirate Ship formatted `.xlsx` spreadsheets.
 Please overview the `requirements.txt` file for additional requirements information.

+To use Shiptaime, you must run the `parse.py` script.
+This runs the pre-release backend framework for Shiptaime.

 The user is prompted for a valid path of a Excel spreadsheet via the command line.
 Not properly specifying the spreadsheet will result in an `Invalid spreadsheet!` error message, followed by program termination.